 So far, we've collected the dialogue context $C$ and the subjective knowledge source $\mathcal{B}$.
-The last step is to ground the dialogue in knowledge source.
+The final step is to ground the dialogue in the knowledge source.
 We first ask workers to identify entities that are relevant to the subjective user request as gold entities.
-We then align the user request and reviews of the gold entities by matching the aspect of user request and that of the review sentences.
-For example, if the aspect of a user request is about the ``WIFI quality'' of a hotel, all review sentences of this hotel with ``WIFI quality'' as the aspect will be relevant knowledge snippets. \footnote{Note that the aspect information is only used to build the dataset but is not included in the problem formulation of SK-TOD, which means it is not available for model training.
-The goal of SK-TOD is to handle user requests with arbitrary aspects, and therefore we do not define a taxonomy of aspects in the task like what is done in dialogue state tracking.} Finally, we provide the dialogue context $C$ and all related knowledge snippets $\mathcal{K}^+$ and ask workers to create a natural and faithful response.
-We explicitly ask workers to consider the diversity and proportion of opinions in all relevant knowledge snippets during response creation.
-Instructions can be found in Appendix \ref{app:data}.
+We then align the user request and review sentences of the gold entities by matching their aspect.
+For example, if the aspect of a user request is about the ``WIFI quality'' of a hotel, all review sentences discussing the ``WIFI quality'' of that specific hotel will be considered relevant knowledge snippets. \footnote{Note that the aspect information is only used to build the dataset but is not included in the problem formulation of SK-TOD, which means it is not available for model training.
+The goal of SK-TOD is to handle user requests with arbitrary aspects, and therefore we do not define a taxonomy of aspects in the task like what is done in dialogue state tracking.} Finally, we provide the dialogue context $C$ and all related knowledge snippets $\mathcal{K}^+$ and ask workers to generate a natural and faithful response.
+We explicitly instruct workers to consider the diversity and proportion of opinions in all relevant knowledge snippets during response creation.
+Detailed instructions can be found in Appendix \ref{app:data}.